gorodok11/AutoCentOS/README.md

 CentOS autoinstall script.

-Do not run on a working computer.
-This is not a complete script yet!!!
+This is not a complete script!!!